-N PHOT 916 Alternative Photographic Processes for Older Adults
+N PHOT 916 Alternative Photographic Processes for Older Adults 48-54 hours laboratory

 A practical, hands-on survey of historical alternatives and contemporary variations to the modern standard photographic process.
 Silver, Ferric, Dichromate, and Photomechanical possibilities for self expression will be explored.
-Typical processes learned will include Van Dyke, Cyanotype, Platinum and Palladium, Kallitype, Bromoil, Collodion and gum printing.
+Typical processes learned will include Van Dyke, Cyanotype, Platinum and Palladium, Kallitype, Bromoil,Collodion and gum printing.